ForestAdmin/agent-nodejs/docs/datasources/README.md

 Some data source may implement more collections, and associated actions and segments that you want.

-By provided options when pluging a data source, you can specify what you want to include into
+By provided options when pluging a data source, you can specify which entities should get loaded.

 ```javascript
 const Agent = require('@forestadmin/agent');